upper-town/web_app/README.md

   result of the query
 - Return `ActiveRecord::Relation` or primitive values like `Array`, `Hash`, `Integer`, `String`, and boolean
-- Initialize with a base scope and values if necessary but avoid storing state in query objects
+- Initialize with a base scope or values if necessary but avoid storing state in query objects

 ### Jobs

-Jobs can perform an action asynchronously.
-[Solid Queue] is the background job framework in use:
+Background jobs can perform an action asynchronously.
+[Solid Queue] is the framework in use:

-- Create a job class in `app/jobs/`
+- Create a job class in `app/jobs/` or `app/domain/`
 - Use a descriptive name for the job class and add a `Job` suffix to it
 - Inherit from `ApplicationJob` and use the Active Job interface